Family Run Hotel For Families

 John and Mary went on to have five children – all of whom were involved in the running of the family business and many of whom succeeded in other professions too.

-They included: Sean McEniff, an entrepreneur and Fine Fail councilor, Liam, a doctor, Pat, who became a dentist, Brian, a talented GAA player who would later manage the Donegal team, and Mary, who would become a commerce teacher and
+They included: Sean McEniff, an entrepreneur and Fine Fail councilor, Liam, a doctor, Pat, who became a dentist, Brian, a talented GAA player who would later manage the Donegal team, and Mary, who would become a commerce teacher and manage the Great Northern Hotel in Bundoran.

 All of the family helped in the running of the B&B. As Bundoran increased in popularity as a holiday destination, business increased.